perigrin/the-room/lies-damn-liest-and-statistics.md

 Ruby is four times again as much as Python) may come into play, but I've no evidence to back that up.

+UPDATE:

+Cortesi noted the following, which is a fair point I overlooked.

+> Here, I'd like to point out that the graph shows the total commits vs
+> the total committers per project.
+As such, it doesn't tell us anything
+> about the _retention_ of committers - a committer who makes a single
+> commit and leaves the project is still counted.
+I've been thinking
+> about how to measure committer retention - perhaps looking at the
+> timespan bracketed by the first and last commits of a committer, as a
+> percentage of the lifespan of the project.

+END

 The next set of graphs shows the number of commits per day over the first 300 days of a project.
 Perl here shows a strong decline, the strongest actually.
 Coming in second is C, then Ruby being the last